 - No carrying cash.
-If your child has cash, and that cash gets lost or stolen, that money is gone.
+If your teen has cash, and that cash gets lost or stolen, that money is gone.
 But if your child loses their debit card, they’re out a card—but their money will still be sitting safely in their account.

 - Consumer protections.
 Federal consumer protections provide some backing against purchases you didn’t make and against liability for paying if made in error or through a stolen card.
 You don’t get those with cash, either.

 - Security.
 The security of debit cards extends well beyond the practicality of the plastic card itself.
-Features such as EMV chips, password-protected accounts, and multi-factor authentication, are all ways to ensure that children are spending safely and their money is protected.
+Features such as EMV chips, password-protected accounts, and multi-factor authentication, are all ways to ensure that minors are spending safely and their money is protected.

 - Establish an emergency fund.
-Because these kids’ accounts often come with a paired app that allows your kids’ earnings to fall into different buckets (e.g., saving, spending, giving, investing), you can also work with them to set up and fund an emergency account for themselves.
+Because these accounts often come with a paired app that allows your teen’s earnings to fall into different buckets (e.g., saving, spending, giving, investing), you can also work with them to set up and fund an emergency account for themselves.
 An emergency fund is one of the best long-term investments a young adult can make, as it will follow them into the real world when they finally “leave the nest.”

 - Open a custodial Roth IRA.
 You won’t find this feature often, but it’s an interesting one to note.
 Many parents will use these cards not just to handle chores and allowance, but also for banking paychecks from their kids’ first jobs.
 That means kids can contribute toward Roth IRAs, locking in low tax rates now to fund a secure retirement later.
 Parents can match all money earned by their child and contribute this up to the amount of income earned by the child during the tax year, leaving the child to spend their earnings how they want.
 For example, if your child earns $1,500 during the summer as a lifeguard at the neighborhood pool, you can contribute $1,500 to a custodial Roth IRA and let them keep their earnings to spend as they wish.
 You can’t both contribute the funds above their earnings, but you can possibly split it between your child and yourself.
 Maybe $750 of their money goes into the IRA and $750 of your money goes in as well.

 - Monthly fees.
-One characteristic of most kid-specific debit cards and prepaid debit cards is that they come with monthly or annual fees to offset all the perks.
+One characteristic of most teen-specific debit cards and prepaid debit cards is that they come with monthly or annual fees to offset all the perks.
 This can act as a significant hurdle when you consider the top option for you, so make sure you understand all fees you’ll end up paying every month.

 - ATM fees.
 Some cards will incur a fee when your child needs to withdraw from an ATM.
 Look for cards that either allow for fee-free transactions or reimburse ATM fees.